rubyaustralia/rubyconfau-2014-cfp/an-ode-to-17-databases/README.md

 - MongoDb
 - Riak
 - Animated Gifs

+The goal of the talk is to shed light on the wide range of options outside of the "traditional" PostgreSQL or MySQL.
+Ruby on Rails has a rather myopic focus on particular patterns of database interaction and technology on which lead developers to overlook other tools that may be really well suited for particular use-cases.

 This talk is loosely based on my (award winning) Lightning Talk presented at the 2013 Australian Ruby Conference "An Ode to 17 databases in 5 minutes".
 A 30 minute version was presented at the September 2013 Rocky Mountain Ruby Conference in Boulder, Colorado to wild acclaim (or at least some mildy positive feedback).